-I was so thrilled to have won silver award in my category and bringing this diploma home.
+I was so thrilled to have won a silver award in my category and bring this diploma home.

-My piece was dedicated to the Autumn, my favorite season, and to my sugar paste dolls.
+My piece was dedicated to Autumn, my favorite season, and to my sugar paste dolls.

 Another cake competition, only this time online.
 Here I had the chance to make a piece based on a Fairy tale story.

-I created a piece inspired by the villain Ursula form the little mermaid.
+I created a piece inspired by the villain Ursula from the little mermaid.

-I was so happy to have won silver on my category.
+I was so happy to have won silver in my category.

 Marvel Cake Collaboration